magento/devdocs/src/guides/v2.3/graphql/tutorials/checkout/checkout-shipping-address.md

 contributor_link: https://www.atwix.com/
 ---

 Use the [setShippingAddressesOnCart]({{ page.baseurl }}/graphql/mutations/set-shipping-address.html) mutation to set a shipping address.
-You can set the shipping address in the following ways:

-*  Add a new shipping address
-*  Use an address already defined in the logged-in customer's address book

-This tutorial covers both methods.

 ## Add shipping address to the cart

 In this step, we use the `setShippingAddressesOnCart` mutation to add a shipping address to the cart.

+If using guest checkout, run the following example.

-Send the customer's authorization token in the `Authorization` parameter of the header.
+If using a logged in customer, send the customer's authorization token in the `Authorization` parameter of the header.
 See [Authorization tokens]({{page.baseurl}}/graphql/authorization-tokens.html) for more information.

 **Request:**